meetoseh/backend/docs/redis/keys.md

   `start_unix_date`, `end_unix_date`, `length_bytes` and the blob is
   `length_bytes` of data to write to the corresponding local cache key.
 All numbers are big-endian encoded.

+- `ps:revenue_cat:offerings` is used to keep revenue cat offerings for revenue cat identifiers in sync across instances. messages are formatted as (uint16, blob, uint8, blob, uint64, blob), which mean, in order:

+  1. length of revenue cat id
+  2. revenue cat id
+  3. length of platform
+  4. platform
+  5. length of the blob to write to the local cache
+  6. the blob to write to the local cache

+  All numbers are big-endian encoded.

+- `ps:stripe:products:prices` is used to keep abridged stripe information for the price associated with the stripe product with the given id in sync across instances. messages are formatted as (uint16, blob, unit64, blob), which mean, in order:

+  1. length of the stripe product id
+  2. stripe product id
+  3. length of the blob to write to the local cache
+  4. the blob to write to the local cache

+  All numbers are big-endian encoded.